suds123/index-oracle-to-solr/solr/performance/README.md

   - pagination - {"start":1000, "rows":100}

 ## Conclusion
-  - no. of terms in a filter query is a major factor
+  - no. of terms in a filter query is a factor
+  - no. of rows paginated is a minor factor as expected
   - sorting doesn't seem to have any affect (more tests required)
-  - no. of rows paginated is a minor factor as expected